ava-labs/avalanche-docs/docs/apis/avalanchego/cb58-deprecation.md

 ## Overview

-We are working to deprecate `cb58` encoding in favor of `hex` in the return of AvalancheGo API calls.
-This only changes the supported encoding formats for variable length representations (such as UTXOs, transactions, blocks, etc).
+With [AvalancheGo v1.7.14 release](./avalanchego-release-notes.md#v1714-view-on-githubhttpsgithubcomava-labsavalanchegoreleasestagv1714), we have published changes to deprecate `cb58` encoding in favor of `hex` in the return of AvalancheGo API calls.
+This only changed the supported encoding formats for variable length representations (such as UTXOs, transactions, blocks, etc).
 Other data represented using `cb58` such as addresses and IDs (txIDs, chainIDs, subnetIDs, and utxoIDs) are unchanged.

-To prepare for this change, you can now specify `hex` (or `json` if supported) for the `encoding` parameter in places where `cb58` is used **by default** or explicitly.
+Our AvalancheGo API documents have been updated to reflect this change: `hex` is now the default value for the `encoding` parameter in places where `cb58` used to be the default value.

+You will need to change your code to handle the response correctly.
 For example, for API call [`avm.getUTXOs`](./apis/x-chain.md#avmgetutxos) in which

 - `encoding` sets the format for the returned UTXOs.

-you can specify `"encoding": "hex"` when issuing the API call.
+you can specify `"encoding": "hex"` when issuing the API call or leave it empty which will take the default value of `hex`.

 ```sh
 curl -X POST --data '{